Cloetta’s Annual General Meeting (AGM) was held on Thursday, 4 April 2019, in Stockholm, Sweden.

 The AGM approved the registered auditing company, Öhrlings PricewaterhouseCoopers AB (”PwC”), as auditor until the end of the next Annual General Meeting.
 PwC will appoint Sofia Götmar-Blomstedt as the auditor in charge.

 The AGM approved the proposed rules for the nomination committee.

 The AGM approved the Board’s proposed guidelines for remuneration to the executive management.

-The AGM approved the Board’s proposal regarding LTI 2017.
-LTI 2017 comprises up to 70 employees as a maximum, consisting of group management and certain key employees within the Cloetta Group, divided into three categories.
-The first category comprises of the President and CEO and the other nine members of the group management, the second category is comprised of up to 33 employees, who have been considered to have a significant direct impact on the results of Cloetta.
-The third category is comprised of up to 27 employees, consisting of individuals who have been considered to have an indirect impact on the results of Cloetta.
+The AGM approved the Board’s proposal regarding LTI 2019.
+LTI 2019 comprises up to 45 employees as a maximum, consisting of the group management team and senior managers within the Cloetta Group, divided into three categories.
+These employees are considered to have a large impact on the results of Cloetta.
+The first category comprises the President and CEO and the other eleven members of the group management team, the second category is comprised of up to 10 senior managers, who belongs to a certain management level.
+The third category is comprised of up to 23 senior managers, consisting of individuals who have a certain other employment level.

-At a statutory meeting held in connection with the AGM Mikael Norman, Adriaan Nühn and Camilla Svenfelt were elected as members of the audit committee with Mikael Norman as chairman of the committee.
+At a statutory meeting held in connection with the AGM, Patrick Bergander, Mikael Aru and Camilla Svenfelt were elected as members of the audit committee with Patrick Bergander as chairman of the committee.
 The remuneration committee consists of Mikael Svenfelt, Lottie Knutson and Lilian Fossum Biner with Mikael Svenfelt as chairman of the committee.